DucNT2k1/Make-the-operational-report-and-dashboard-for-businesses/README.md

 Dataset contains information about the operations of a Vietnamese company in the third quarter of 2020, including 3 tables:
 - MKT: Contains information about Marketing activities
 - Sales: Contains information about sales activities
-- Vận đơn: contains information about bill of lading activities
+- Vận đơn: Contains information about bill of lading activities
 ### ❓ Requirement
 - Clean dataset
 - Make a operational report and dashboard to monitor and evaluate company performance in the third quarter of 2020